atheurer/trafficgen/README-binary-search.md

 A script to conduct a binary-search for maximum packet throughput.
 This script is designed to work with different traffic generator solutions.
 Currently it supports two software traffic generators: MoonGen (with txrx.lua) and TRex (with trex-txrx.lua).
 The goal is to refine and enhance the binary-search features completely separate from the actual traffic generators.

 ## Installation:
-1. Download the code:
+1. Download the code
     ```
     [root@LinuxServer root]#git clone https://github.com/atheurer/lua-trafficgen
     ```

-2. Build the code:
+2. Build the code.

     If your intention is to only use TRex with binary-search.py, you do not need to build anything from this repo.
 However, before you run tests, you will need to install TRex, configure /etc/trex_cfg.yaml, and start the TRex server in stateless mode.
 Binary-search.py will communicate with TRex server to start/stop trials.

-    If you intention is to use MoonGen for trials, then MoonGen can be build from this repo.
+    If your intention is to use MoonGen for trials, then MoonGen can be build from this repo.
 This repo includes a git submodule of a specific version of MoonGen repo, so that the txrx.lua script is synced with the proper version of MoonGen.
 To build everything:

     ```
     [root@LinuxServer root]#cd lua-trafficgen